nitrate-lang/nitrate/docs/MIR.md

 **Convenience Constructors**: Static methods `rv_use`, `rv_ref`, `rv_binary`, `rv_aggregate`, etc. provide ergonomic rvalue construction. `place_local`, `place_field`, `op_copy`, `op_const`, etc. do the same for places and operands.

 **Finish**: `finish_function()` commits the function to the global store.
 For functions with a body, it constructs the `MirFunction` from the accumulated locals, blocks, and metadata.
-For extern functions (no blocks), it creates a placeholder entry block to satisfy the invariant that every function has an entry block, though the blocks list remains empty.
+For extern functions, it creates a `MirFunction` with `body=None`.
+The builder is then reset for the next function.

 ## HIR to MIR Lowering